mykmal/drab/README.md

 If the DRAB test P-value (in field 3) for a given gene is sufficiently small, then we conclude that the genetic regulation of that gene's expression is significantly different between the two contexts.
 Note that the reported P-values are from single-gene tests, so a multiple testing correction may be necessary.

-# Appendix: download and prepare GTEx data
+# Appendix A: download and prepare GTEx data

 This appendix describes how to obtain and prepare the data used in our paper.